Posts about managers

 Practical Ways to Respect People

 What matters is not your stated respect for people but your revealed respect for people.
-Here are some ideas I collected after being prompted by a post by Ron Pereira: 7 Practical Ways to Respect People.
+Here are some ideas that I collected on how to practice respect for people.

 • Don’t waste people’s time: have meetings only when necessary and provide agendas in advance.
 Use email effectively instead of presenting material in meetings that can better be presented in email.
 Don’t have complex benefit manuals, aimed at making lawyers happy, that employees are expected to use.